grace-notes/website/contents/topics/augustus.md

 template: topic.jade
 ---

-**Augustus**

-“**Now it came to pass in those days that a decree went out from Caesar Augustus, that a census be taken of all the inhabited earth.”
-Luke 2:1**
+> Now it came to pass in those days that a decree went out from Caesar Augustus, that a census be taken of all the inhabited earth.
+Luke 2:1

 After the assassination of Julius Caesar in 44 B.C., Mark Antony (Caesar’s chief lieutenant), Octavian (Caesar’s 18 year old nephew), and